An official website of the United States government

 • Airmen at Work: Towing

-Master Sgt.
-Dan Scott, a dedicated crew chief, assists in towing a C-130J-30 Super Hercules on the flightline at Youngstown Air Reserve Station, Ohio, April 6, 2025.
-Scott worked with fellow Citizen Airmen to move the aircraft in preparation for an assumption of command ceremony for the incoming
+Tech.
+Sgt.
+Creston Shirey, an aircraft maintenance craftsman, tows a C-130J-30 Super Hercules on the flightline at Youngstown Air Reserve Station, Ohio, April 6, 2025.
+Shirey worked with fellow Citizen Airmen to move the aircraft in preparation of an assumption of command ceremony for the incoming

 • Undeterred by General Frost